 Diamonds are forever—until your engagement ring slips down the drain while you’re washing dishes, or a thief swipes the necklace your grandmother left you.
-And while your homeowners’ or tenants’ insurance will kick in, it won’t reimburse all that much.
+Jewellery insurance is available on your homeowners’ or tenants’ insurance policies, but it won’t reimburse all that much.

 Standard coverage is minimal, often capping the reimbursement for jewelry, watches and furs to between $3,000 and $6,000 for all your belongings in that category.
 The Co-operators, for example, has a $6,000 maximum, with a $4,000 maximum for any one item.